hyperledger-labs/yui-ibc-solidity/docs/architecture.md

 - `verifyNonMembership`: A generic proof verification method that verifies the absence of a given CommitmentPath at a specified height.
 The caller is expected to construct the full CommitmentPath from a CommitmentPrefix and a standardized path as defined in ICS-24.

-The registered light client can be initialized by `createClient`, which can be used to verify the handshake process to establish connections and channels.
+The registered light client can be instantiated by `createClient`, which can be used to verify the handshake process to establish connections and channels.

 Different from ibc-go, the light client contract keeps the state in own contract storage in ibc-solidity.
 This is an optimization based on the high cost of serialization state and read/write storage in solidity.
 For this reason, `createClient` and `updateClient` only return a commitment.